aniket-magadum/log-plus/README.md

 ## Features

-This addon does:

-- View all your log files
-- Manage the log files
-- Check and observe size of log files.
+- A user friendly interface to navigate and manage your log files.

 ## How to Install